CodeYourFuture/curriculum/content/js1/blocks/feedback/index.md

 emoji= '🗄️'
 [objectives]
-    1='Identify current output and target output in test output'
+    1='Identify current output and target output in test output' 2='Determine the line an error occurred from some test output'
 +++

 We currently have a project structure like this: